chrispyatt/FindClusters/README.txt

 findClusters.py - simply finds groups of genes/sequences that share a contig.
 Relies on the output of mapCoordinates.py as it just cycles through the strain directories checking the contig name in each filename.
 Outputs a tab-delimited file of strains that have at least two genes/sequences on the same contig.

 drawClusters.py - reads the output file of findClusters.py and draws cluster diagrams for each strain (all one PNG image).

+FINAL NOTE
+This pipeline will identify copies of gene clusters in large datasets but is not intended to be a final description of the clusters it finds.
+Gene boundaries and exact locations should be checked more thoroughly once they have been identified.